 Jesteœmy Przemys³owymi Pracownikami Œwiata (Industrial Workers of the World), poniewa¿ organizujemy siê przemys³owo.
 Oznacza to organizowanie siê wszystkich pracowników wytwarzaj¹cych te same dobra, lub us³ugê w jeden zwi¹zek, a nie dzielenie ich ze wzglêdu na kwalifikacje lub fach, w ten sposób mo¿emy skupiæ swe si³y i wywalczyæ nasze cele.
 Pocz¹wszy od za³o¿enia w 1905 IWW wnios³o znacz¹cy wk³ad do walk klasowych na ca³ym œwiecie i zdoby³o chlubn¹ tradycjê organizowania siê w poprzek p³ciowych, etnicznych i rasowych podzia³ów na d³ugo przed tym, kiedy sta³o siê to powszechne.

-Submitted by x359437 on Wto, 03/04/2014 - 4:38pm
+Submitted on Wto, 07/22/2014 - 12:00pm

 Download a Free PDF of this issue.